Queens Jewish Center: Organization affiliations

-Services

-Queens Jewish Center has services every day of the week, including holidays.

 Architecture

 The Queens Jewish Center building won honorable mention in the 1955 Queens Chamber of Commerce, Annual Building Awards.
-The architect was David Moed of Manhattan and the Builder was the LeFrak Organization.
+The architect was David Moed of Manhattan and the builder was the LeFrak Organization.

 The structure actually consists of two separate buildings.
-On October 3, 1946 an option was taken on the vacant plot where both Synagogue buildings now stand.
+On October 3, 1946 an option was taken on the vacant plot where both synagogue buildings now stand.
 Ground was first broken for the first building (also referred to as the Talmud Torah building or Bais Hamedrash building) during an elaborate ceremony on June 5, 1949, by Judge Paul Balsam and Center President Herman A. Levine.
-The ground-breaking for the Main Synagogue building took place on June 21, 1953 and was made possible by generous benefactor, Mr. Harry LeFrak.
+The ground-breaking for the main synagogue building took place on June 21, 1953 and was made possible by generous benefactor, Mr. Harry LeFrak.